 - SUPPLICATION: This means to “ask for, earnestly and humbly.”
 Ask for others, then ask for yourself.
 Include people around the world, missionaries, friends, and those who have yet to hear about Jesus.

-The preceding is an adaptation of Seven Minutes with God by longtime Navigator Bob Foster, a simple outline to help deepen your daily relationship with the Father.
+The preceding is an adaptation of Seven Minutes with God by longtime Navigator Bob Foster, a simple outline to help deepen your relationship and daily quiet time with the Father.